jiiean/301-Final-Project/README.md

 ## Statement of Intellectual and Professional Growth

-From the individual InfoVis Redesign project, we became familiarized with the process of creating visualizations and its supporting resources like posters, reports, and creating a github.
-We shared our strengths and weaknesses from the project to give ourselves the best roles to create the best visualization for our final project.
-The in-class activities improved our understanding and gave practice for our visualization and gave ideas of inspiration for our final project.
-The final session with feedback was also very helpful.
-Group 2 told us the importance of color scheme and clarity and was something we kept in mind throughout our final process.
-The symposium improved our presentation skills and provided valuable feedback that we can take with us to our final project.
-From the Zhou Zhuang Mysterious Life Museum our group saw visualizations could be used in a real case and the importance visualizations have in the day to day and in academic fields.
+This project built upon our skills developed in the individual InfoVis Redesign project, where we gained experience in crafting visualizations, writing technical reports, and managing GitHub repositories.
+By assessing our strengths and delegating roles accordingly, we worked efficiently as a team.

+Classroom activities and peer critiques (especially from Group 2) enhanced our understanding of design clarity and color theory.
+The symposium further improved our presentation skills and gave us constructive feedback that we applied in the final stages.
+Our visit to the Zhou Zhuang Mysterious Life Museum showed us the real-world impact of effective visual storytelling, which inspired elements of our final visualization.

 ## Navigation Instructions:
 - **Code for Simulations, Data Processing, and Visualizations**:
-  - Located in the [`Code/`](Code/) directory.
+  - Located in the [`code`](./code/) directory.

 - **Sample Datasets or Processed Data**:
-  - Found in the [`Data/`](Data/) folder.
+  - Found in the [`data/`](./data/) folder.
   - Contains raw datasets used to create all of our visualizations

 - **Documentation for Dependencies and Environment Setup**:
-  - Detailed in the [`Docs/`](Docs/) directory.
+  - Detailed in the [`docs/`](./docs/) directory.
   - Includes documentation of our proposal, progress, and final academic report

 - **Visualizations**:
-  - Stored in the [`Visualizations/`](Visualizations/) folder.
+  - Stored in the [`visualizations/`](./visualizations/) folder.
   - Features screenshots of all of our key visualizations